-Droppings should be uniformly oval and firm with a dark brown colour.
+Droppings should be uniformly oval and firm with a dark brown color.

-Some of their droppings may be dark green in colour and these are perfectly normal.
-Called caecal pellets, your guinea pig may eat these as they are high in essential nutrients
+Some of their droppings may be dark green in color and these are perfectly normal.
+Called caecal pellets, your guinea pig may eat these as they are high in essential nutrients.

 Guinea pigs can receive accidental injuries whether it’s from a fall (eg being dropped whilst being handled) or by fighting with their fellow guinea pig mates.